wearsshoes/arabic-diacritization-chrome/src/options/faq.md

-For bug reports, feature requests, or if you want to contribute, this is the project Github: https://github.com/wearsshoes/arabic-diacritization-chrome.git Otherwise, please email Easy Peasy Arabiziextension@gmail.com for any other questions.
+For bug reports, feature requests, or if you want to contribute, this is the project Github: https://github.com/wearsshoes/arabic-diacritization-chrome.git Otherwise, please email arabeasyextension@gmail.com for any other questions.